 The Bush Administration's decision to negotiate a FTA with Morocco was a surprise to a number of observers.
-A U.S. Chamber of Commerce official, for example, questioned the decision on the grounds that the United States does not do a lot of business with Morocco and that other Middle Eastern countries, such as Egypt and Turkey, would be more suitable partners.9 The Bush Administration, backed by a coalition of U.S.
+A U.S. Chamber of Commerce official, for example, questioned the decision on the grounds that the United States does not do a lot of business with Morocco and that other Middle Eastern countries, such as Egypt and Turkey, would be more suitable partners.
+The Bush Administration, backed by a coalition of U.S. companies that support the negotiation, responded that both U.S. economic and political interests (see below) will be well served by the proposed FTA.